garybeattiejr/signinportal-bs/README.md

 # sign-in portal
-This sign-in portal project was created with HTML, CSS, and Bootstrap.
-Responsive, mobile-first principles are followed in order to create the best user experience.
+This sign-in portal was created with responsive, mobile-first principles in mind in order to create the best user experience.
+Coded with HTML, CSS, and Bootstrap.